Data protection policy

 We recognise that the correct and lawful treatment of Personal Data will maintain confidence in the organisation and will provide for successful business operations.
 Protecting the confidentiality and integrity of Personal Data is a critical responsibility that we take seriously at all times.
-The Company is exposed to potential fines of up to EUR20 million (approximately £18 million) or 4% of total worldwide annual turnover, whichever is higher and depending on the breach, for failure to comply with the provisions of the GDPR.
+The Company is exposed to potential fines of up to EUR20 million (approximately £18 million) or 4% of total worldwide annual turnover, whichever is higher and depending on the breach, for failure to comply with the provisions of the UK GDPR.

 All CEOs, individual business areas, units, departments, supervisors and management are responsible for ensuring all Company Personnel comply with this Privacy Standard and need to implement appropriate practices, processes, controls and training to ensure such compliance.

 The DPO is responsible for overseeing this Privacy Standard and, as applicable, developing Related Policies.
 That post is held by the Director of Legal and Company Secretary, (email@example.com).